IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 >4.
 Component palettes.
 >5.
 Canvas toolbar.
 >6.
 Canvas.
 >7.
-Recently accessed files.*only displayed when no Grasshopper files are open*
+Recently accessed files. *Only displayed when no Grasshopper files are open.*
  A grid of rectangular boxes that can be clicked to open recently accessed files.
 The 3x3 menu shows the files most recently accessed (chronologically) and will display a red rectangular box if the file cannot be found, such as